Down Payment Assistance Programs and Grants

 How Down Payment Assistance Can Help You Buy a Home

 A down payment has several benefits for homebuyers.
-If strucctured correctly, you can buy a house with no money down and no closing costs.
+If structured correctly, it allows you to buy a house with no money down and no closing costs.

 It can lower your monthly mortgage payment, reduce your interest rate, help you avoid paying private mortgage insurance (PMI), and increase your chances of getting approved for a loan.
 However, saving for a down payment can also be difficult, especially in today’s competitive and expensive housing market.